 Many policies in the EPS have effects that are numerically defined in the model based on scientific studies and others’ modeling results.
 For example, the effect of improved appliance labeling on the energy efficiency of newly sold appliances is drawn from a study and used as input data in the EPS.
 Other policies specify their effects by definition (for example, a tax applied to coal increases the price of coal by the amount specified by the user), but the elasticity of demand for coal with respect to coal price in a given sector must be drawn from a suitable study or model.

 Studies investigating individual policies or economic relationships typically did so under a particular set of real-world conditions, which cannot reflect all possible combinations of policy settings that a user might select in the EPS.
 In the real world, the coefficients or elasticities that relate certain policies to the quantities they affect would likely change depending on the social and economic environment in which those policies were enacted.
 For example, the effect of a feebate of a given magnitude on the efficiency of newly sold cars would likely be lower in a scenario with a high carbon tax, as the higher gasoline costs caused by the carbon tax already cause many price-conscious consumers to opt for more efficient vehicles.
 The remaining car buyers may be price-insensitive and would therefore be less influenced by the feebate, so the feebate has less effect than it would in a scenario without a carbon tax.
-(You could also think of this effect as a carbon tax having less influence on car buyers in a world with a feebate.
-There is no “implementation ordering” of policies in the EPS: they are all simulated at once.)
+(You could also think of this effect as a carbon tax having less influence on car buyers in a world with a feebate.)

 Generally, the model’s business-as-usual (BAU) case is likely to be closest to the conditions under which the various policies were analyzed in the original studies used as input data for the EPS.
 Therefore, the uncertainty of policy effects is likely smallest when few policies are used and enabled policies are set at low values.
 Uncertainty increases as the policy package includes a greater number of policies and the settings of those policies become more extreme.